Pranav0728/DoubtAway/README.md

-This Project is made as a mini Project
+This Project is made as a mini Project in Sem 3